BowiEgo/DoCanvas/README.md

 ## Features

 - render element like HTML
-- extend most used css styles
+- extend mostly used css styles

 how to use: